balintbiro/NUMT_finder/README.md

 # NUMT_finder
- Application for finding NUMTs in NCBI genomes.
+ Application for finding NUMTs in NCBI reference genomes.

+ At this moment, the program is applicable in Unix based systems.
+All the codes are written in Python (3.7.13).
+By default, the data directory contains seetings.json with the corresponding LASTAL settings; and organism_names.txt file with the organism names.

  Setting up the environment:
 ---